MirkoTh/semantic-representations-ID/DATA_SETUP.md

 The images come from OSF as one large (~5 GB) **password-protected** zip and are unpacked into `data/images/`.

-- **Password:** `things4all` (published with the source dataset under https://osf.io/jum2f; hardcoded in the get_data.py — by running the script, you agree to use the images only for research and non-commercial purposes and to not distribute or alter them without permission of the owner of the images.).
+- **Password:** `things4all` (published with the source dataset; hardcoded in the script).
+By using these data you agree to use the images only for research and non-commercial purposes and to not distribute or alter them without permission of the owner of the images.
-- **7-Zip strongly recommended.** If `7z` is available (on PATH, or at the default Windows install path `C:\Program Files\7-Zip\7z.exe`), the script uses it — extraction takes a few minutes.
+- **7-Zip strongly recommended.** If `7z` is available (on PATH, or at the default Windows install path `C:\Program Files\7-Zip\7z.exe`), the script uses it — unpacking the ~28,000 image files takes about 15 minutes on a normal laptop.
 Without 7-Zip it falls back to Python's built-in unzip, whose encrypted-zip path is pure-Python and can take _hours_.
 Install 7-Zip from https://www.7-zip.org before running if you don't have it.
 - The archive nests everything under a top-level `object_images/` folder; the script flattens this so images land directly at `data/images/<category>/...`.